PavlenkoSt/MyWorkout__RN/README.md

 # Workout

-Workout is a mobile app that helps me manage my workout routine.
-The app doesn't provide a specific workout or exercises plan, it's all up to you.
-Instead, it gives you the ability to completely customize your training day and monitor your progress.
-In addition, the application provides such features as: managing goals, recording key results, managing your training presets (if you don’t want to spend time planning, just use the preset).
-If you train on your own, you no longer need to remember everything you have planned for your workout.
-Just plan whenever the time is right, train when the time comes, and stay focused.
+Workout is a mobile app designed to empower users in managing their workout routines.
+Unlike other apps that prescribe specific workout plans, Workout puts you in control.
+It provides a platform for complete customization of your training day, allowing you to monitor and adjust your progress at your own pace.
+Furthermore, the application encompasses a range of features, including goal management, recording key results, and the ability to manage your training presets.
+For those who prefer solo workouts, the app alleviates the need to remember every detail of your planned routine.
+Simply plan your sessions when it suits you best and stay focused.

 #### Tools:  Typescript, React native, Redux toolkit, Realm